helaili/deploy/README.md

-# probot-deploy
 # probot-deploy [![Build Status](https://travis-ci.org/helaili/probot-deploy.svg?branch=master)](https://travis-ci.org/helaili/probot-deploy)

-> A [Probot](https://github.com/probot/probot) app triggering deployments on GitHub A [Probot](https://github.com/probot/probot) app triggering deployment events on GitHub based on pull request labels.
+A [Probot](https://github.com/probot/probot) app triggering deployment events on GitHub based on pull request labels.

-Commit a `.github/probot-config.yml` file in your repository
+- Commit a `.github/probot-config.yml` file in your repository with the description of your environments.
+Spaces must be escaped.
+You can use whichever [environment parameter](https://developer.github.com/v3/repos/deployments/#parameters) used by GitHub's deployment API

 ```
 labels: